 On occasion, there may be a delay in packages being delivered from Mailing and Receiving to the Residential Mailroom.
 Students may receive an email from the mailing service provider (Amazon, UPS, USPS, etc.) that the package has been delivered; however, that only means that a package has arrived on campus.
-We ask that students allow 1 to 2 business days for the package to be delivered lobbies.
-Some buildings are equipped with trash to the mailroom.
+We ask that students allow 1 to 2 business days for the package to be delivered to the mailroom.